spc476/a09/README.txt

 	-o filename

 		Specify the output file name.
 Defaults to 'a09.obj'.

+	-r

+		Run the tests in a random order.
+This only has an affect when the '-t' option is used.

+	-t

+		Run any tests in the assembly file.

   Individual backends can have their own command line options that are activated after the '-f' option.
 They are: